Zainul Abedin: Early life and education

 Zainul Abedin was born at Kendua (now Netrokona) in Kishoreganj mohokuma of Mymensingh district on 29 December 1914.
 The Brahmaputra would later appear in many of his paintings and be a source of inspiration all throughout his career.
 Many of his works framed Brahmaputra and a series of watercolors that Zainul Abedin did as his tribute to the river earned him the Governor's gold medal in an all-India exhibition in 1938.
 This was the first time when he came under spotlight and this award gave Zainul Abedin the confidence to create his own visual style.

 In 1933, Zainul Abedin was admitted to the Government School of Art in Calcutta (now Government College of Art & Craft, Kolkata, India).
-Here for five years he learned British/ European academic style and later he joined the faculty of the same school after his graduation.
+There, he learned British/European academic styles for five years and later he joined the faculty of the same school after his graduation.
 He was the first Muslim student to obtain first class distinction from the school.
 He was dissatisfied with the oriental style and the limitations of European academic style and this led him towards realism.
 In 1948, with help from a few colleagues, he founded an art institute in Dhaka.
 Back then, there were no art institutes in the city.
 Soon after, it went on to be considered the best art institute in Pakistan during its early years.
 He worked in the Pakistani government for a while.
 He taught at the institute and among his students was Pakistani artist Mansur Rahi.
 He also taught Bangladeshi artists such as Monirul Islam and Mohammad Kibria.

 After completing his two years of training from Slade School of Fine Art in London, Zainul Abedin began a new style, the 'Bengali style', where the main features were: folk forms with their geometric shapes, sometimes semi-abstract representation, and the use of primary colors.
 But he lacked the sense of perspective.
 Later he realized the limitations of folk art, so he went back to the nature, rural life and the daily struggles of man to make art that would be realistic but modern in appearance.